FateMeetsLuck/dmildew/README.md

 This language is more strict than JavaScript.
 Global variables cannot be redeclared unless they are undefined by setting them to
 `undefined`.
 Local variables cannot be redeclared in the same scope likewise.
 Semicolons are always required.

-There are a million debug messages that should be ignored if you build it with the release flag.